frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: provider_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever a provider's record is modified.
-Its purpose is to maintain an accurate and reliable audit trail, ensuring the system always knows precisely when a provider's information was last changed.
-This is crucial for data governance and tracking the currency of provider data.
+> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever any information for a provider is changed.
+Its purpose is to maintain an accurate and reliable audit trail, making it easy to see when a provider's record was last modified.
+This is essential for data governance, tracking data freshness, and supporting compliance processes.

-Business Rule: The trigger enforces the rule that any modification to a provider's record must be timestamped with the exact time of the change.
+The business rule implemented is: "Every time a provider's record is modified, the 'last updated' timestamp must be automatically set to the current date and time."

-Implications: This automation guarantees data consistency for the `updated_at` field, providing a reliable audit log for when provider data is altered.
-The performance impact is negligible as this is a standard, lightweight database operation.
+This trigger improves data consistency by ensuring the `updated_at` field is always accurate without relying on the application to set it.
+It provides a simple, reliable audit mechanism for tracking changes to provider data with a negligible performance impact.

 **Definition:**
 ```sql